RayaneYadel/RayaneYadel/README.md

 # 👋 Hi, I'm Rayane Yadel

-🎓 Recent graduate in Computer Science from Sorbonne University
+🎓 Recent graduate in Computer Science bachelor from Sorbonne University
 📚 Incoming Master's student in **Machine Learning for Data Science** at Paris University (apprenticeship)
 💡 Passionate about Data Science and Artificial Intelligence